 Have a Designated Place for Everything

-This includes everything from having a container by the front door to hold your car keys to designated baskets that hold pantry items.
-Having a designated place for everything means items can be immediately and easily put away.
+This includes everything from having a container by the front door to hold your car keys to baskets that hold pantry items.

 Create a Cleaning Routine that Works

-Make room in your life for what truly gives you joy.
-Write in a prayer or gratitude journal, meet up with friends, read your favorite books, go for a walk, take hot bath or look up at the stars before you go to bed.
+Decompress by writing in a prayer or gratitude journal, meeting up with friends, reading your favorite books, going for a walk, taking a hot bath, or looking up at the stars before you go to bed.

-Whatever brings you simplicity and joy – do more of it!
+Whatever brings you simplicity and joy – find a way to do more of it!

-These positive habits won’t happen overnight, they take time and continual refinement but that’s what growth is all about.
+These 13 ways to feel more organized every day and positive habits won’t happen overnight.
+They take time and continual refinement but that’s what growth is all about.